 - Not confident because not that good at it yet

-3. Emotional damage from negative people and negative feedback
+3. Emotional Damage from negative people or negative feedback

 - Negative experiences… what “mistakes” have you made in performance: